ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/03-creating-containers.md

 ~~~
 {: .output}

-What this says is that your laptop didn't have its own local copy of the hello-world container's image.
+What this says is that your host (laptop) didn't have its own local copy of the hello-world container's image.

 Docker then connected to the Docker Hub to find and download the (container) image with that name.